-So, you’re interested in learning what the best digital marketing tools in 2020 are?
+So, you’re interested in learning what the best digital marketing tools for beginners in 2020 are?

 There’s a plethora of different marketing tools for small businesses and startups that make the process of determining which marketing tools to go with seem overwhelming.